adamdbradley/foresight.js/README.md

 __{query}__: The querystring. ie: _page=1&size=10_

 __{requestWidth}__: The requested width of the image to load.
-This value will automatically be calculated, its just that you need to tell foresight.js where to put this info in the src. ie: _320_
+This value will automatically be calculated, it's just that you need to tell foresight.js where to put the request width in the src. ie: _320_

 __{requestHeight}__: The requested height of the image to load.
-This value will automatically be calculated, its just that you need to tell foresight.js where to put this info in the src. ie: _480_
+This value will automatically be calculated, it's just that you need to tell foresight.js where to put the request height in the src. ie: _480_

 __{pixelRatio}__: The requested pixel ratio of the image to load.
 This value will automatically be calculated, its just that you need to tell foresight.js where to put this info in the src. ie: _2_

 _Again, not all of these keys are required inside your src URI.
-Src format is entirely dependant on how the server handles image requests._
+Src format is entirely dependent on how the server handles image requests._